ananjaser1211/exynos8890-exynos-usbdl-recovery/README.md

 - In this guide, the windows tool will be used, alongside "ImageWriterUSBDriver_1113_00"
 - The Tool is old and drivers originate from [Motorolla-BlankFlash](https://mirrors.lolinet.com/firmware/motorola/troika/blankflash/) which are [mirrored here](https://github.com/ananjaser1211/exynos8890-exynos-usbdl-recovery/releases/tag/usb-dl)
 - `SBOOT.BIN` is made of multiple binaries at different offsets, [split-sboot-8890](https://github.com/frederic/exynos-usbdl/blob/master/scripts/split-sboot-8890.sh) was used to strip them out of the `SBOOT.BIN` binary.
-- Currently only SM-G930F And SM-G935F Binaries / config is uploaded as these are the only two i was able to test myself however it should be possible to split S/L/K Variants and SM-N930F/SM-N935F `S-BOOT.BIN` to use with this guide.
+- Currently only SM-G930F And SM-G935F are tested. it should be possible to split other variant's `S-BOOT.BIN` to use with this guide.
-- **No, Downgrading BOOTLOADER Version likely does not work due to the rollbak bit. the binaries in this post are G930FXXU8ETI2/G935FXXU8ETI2 with Rev 8**
+- **No, Downgrading BOOTLOADER Version likely does not work due to the rollback bit. the binaries in this post are most recent Rev 8 binaries**

 ## So how to Recover ?
 - If your phone is actually stuck in USB-DL and has no hardware Fault, Then the recovery is as follows :